 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.

 The IEP MAST (2015) conceptual model describes food availability and quality as key components of the June through September transition probability of juvenile Delta Smelt to subadulthood through growth and survival of individuals.
 Delta outflow is positively correlated with the subsidy of the delta smelt zooplankton prey Pseudodiaptomus forbesi to the low salinity zone from the freshwater Delta during July–September (Kimmerer et al. 2018).
-During these months, Delta outflow under Alternatives 1, 2, and 3 would be similar or somewhat greater than under the NAA, indicating that the subsidy of P. forbesi would not be expected to be negatively affected by differences in outflow as a result of the alternatives (Table outflowjulsep1).
+During these months, Delta outflow under Alternatives 1, 2, and 3 would be similar or somewhat greater than under the NAA, indicating that the subsidy of P. forbesi would not be expected to be negatively affected by differences in outflow as a result of Alternatives 1, 2, and 3 (Table 11-59).